I help folks who (like me)

 Interesting things about my clients:

-• 9 weekly Zoom calls, 75 minutes each.
-We can end early if you ever need to, but I find that having an hour and 15 minutes allows us to do the deepest work.
-We’ll identify the best path for you, and help you unpack the parts of your religious past that are keeping you from being fulfilled now.
+I love these longer 75-minute sessions.
+We can end early if you ever need to, but I find that having an hour and 15 minutes allows us to do the deepest work, and still have time to wrap things up without feeling rushed.

 My clients say: